-No matter the size of your cannabis operation, it’s unlikely LED grow lights won’t help your bottom line.
+No matter the size of your plants operation, it’s unlikely LED grow lights won’t help your bottom line.

 HPS vs. LED Grow Lights — A Few “Enlightening” Definitions